-Every year, you build up a pension of 1/49th of the pensionable pay (and assumed pensionable pay) you received in that Scheme year if you are in the main section of the Scheme.
+Every year, you build up a pension at a rate of 1/49th of the amount of pensionable pay (and assumed pensionable pay) you received in that Scheme year if you are in the main section of the Scheme.
 You build up a pension at half this rate if you are in the 50/50 section of the Scheme.

-The pension built up in the Scheme year is added to your pension account and revalued in the April following the end of each Scheme year, so your pension keeps up with the cost of living.
+The amount of pension built up during the Scheme year is added to your pension account and revalued in the April following the end of each Scheme year, so your pension keeps up with the cost of living.
 The Scheme Year runs from 1 April to 31 March.